komuw/sewer/docs/dns-01.md

 ## Add a driver for your DNS service

+Most (?) of the DNS drivers came about because someone wanted to use sewer with their DNS service provider, but there wasn't a driver to use with the SP yet.
+This involvement of sewer and DNS-service users is a practical necessity, as there is no substitute for being able to test the driver against the DNS-service, and many such services are for-pay or bundled with other for-pay services.

-sewer's [legacy DNS driver interface](LegacyDNS) (BaseDns in dns_providers/common.py) is deprecated, although there is no schedule for its removal at this time.
+sewer's [legacy DNS driver interface](LegacyDNS) (BaseDns in dns_providers/common.py) is deprecated, although there is no plan for its removal other than _after they have all migrated to the new interface_.
-These legacy drivers should be migrated to the new DNSProviderBase (in auth.py) when practical.
 New DNS drivers should use DNSProviderBase from the start, of course, and will be placed in sewer/providers/ if added to the project.

-    # sketch of dns-01 provider, including alias support
+    # sketch of dns-01 provider, including alias support [which is NOT in 0.8.2]

     from ..auth import DNSProviderBase
     from ..lib import dns_challenge